emcangi/bluejay/README.md

   - Easy modification of the chemical network used (just supply an Excel spreadsheet with appropriate formatting)
 - Calculation of thermal and non-thermal escape of H, D, H2, and HD
 - Capability to model surface (0 km) to space (exobase/escape region, ~250 km)
-- Option to use a flexible Gear method ODE solver, or built-in Julia ODE solvers‡
+- Option to use a flexible Gear method ODE solver, or built-in Julia ODE solvers<sup>‡</sup>
 - Fast run time (~5-10 minutes per simulation)
 - Can be run to chemical equilibrium or for shorter time periods
 - Modifiable temperature profiles